HoloLib

 moveToPoint

 Drives to an (x, y) coordinate.
 By default it also rotates to face the point as it goes, which keeps the front of the robot pointed where it's headed.
-Set angleCorrection to false if you want to hold your current heading and just slide over there instead.
+Set angleCorrection to false in the params if you want to hold your current heading and just slide over there instead.

-It stops correcting heading in the last couple of inches so the robot isn't spinning while it tries to settle on the spot.
+It stops correcting heading in the last two inches so the robot isn't spinning while it tries to settle on the spot.

 moveToPose